Conformal generation of an exotic rotationally invariant harmonic oscillator: Relationships of the ERIHO

 where $\Lambda\in \R$ is a constant of dimension $[t^{-2}]$ and $A^\pm_i$ is given in (\ref{Ag}).
 Note that when $q=0$, Hamiltonian (\ref{Lanext}) with $\Lambda<0$ corresponds to the inverted isotropic harmonic oscillator.
 If we choose the case of the positive upper index (that corresponds to $g=1$ in (\ref{Ag})), and expand this Hamiltonian, we obtain

 where now we do not restrict the sign of $qB$.
 Assuming that $\Lambda>-\omega_B^2$, i.e. that in the case of the inverted harmonic potential its coupling constant $|\Lambda | m $ is not too strong, we denote \be \omega^2=\omega_B^{2}+\Lambda\,,\qquad \omega^{2}>0\,. \ee With this restriction, the system is confined: all its trajectories are bounded, while the quantum spectrum is discrete.
-Introducing the parameter $g$ defined by relations $\sqrt{|\Lambda |}=\sqrt{|1-g^2|}\,\omega$, $\text{sing}\, g=\text{sing}\, (qB)$, Hamiltonian (\ref{LandauH}) takes then the form of the Hamiltonian of the rotationally invariant AHO system,
+Introducing the parameter $g$ defined by relations $\sqrt{|\Lambda |}=\sqrt{|1-g^2|}\,\omega$, $\text{sign}\, (g)=\text{sign}\, (qB)$, Hamiltonian (\ref{LandauH}) takes then the form of the Hamiltonian of the ERIHO system,

-Therefore, the case of Landau problem (in symmetric gauge) subjected to the additional action of the isotropic harmonic potential trap ($\Lambda>0$) is equivalent to the rotationally invariant Euclidean AHO system with $g^2<1$, while the case of not too strong inverted isotropic harmonic potential ($0>\Lambda>-\omega_B^2$) is equivalent to the the rotationally invariant Minkowskian AHO system with $g^2>1$.
-Having this relationship of the rotationally invariant anisotropic harmonic oscillator systems $H_g$ with $g^2<1$ and $g^2>1$ with the Landau problem supplemented, respectively, with the attractive and repulsive harmonic potential terms, one can understand the phenomenon of transmutation of symmetries discussed in Sec. \ref{ClasPic} in the light of different realizations of conformal symmetries considered in \cite{Papan}.
+Therefore, the case of Landau problem (in symmetric gauge) subjected to the additional action of the isotropic harmonic potential trap ($\Lambda>0$) is equivalent to the Euclidean case of the ERIHO system with $g^2<1$, while the case of not too strong inverted isotropic harmonic potential ($0>\Lambda>-\omega_B^2$) is equivalent to the Minkowskian case of the ERIHO system with $g^2>1$.
+Having this relationship of the ERIHO systems $H_g$ with $g^2<1$ and $g^2>1$ with the Landau problem supplemented, respectively, with the attractive and repulsive harmonic potential terms, one can understand the phenomenon of transmutation of symmetries discussed in Sec. \ref{ClasPic} in the light of different realizations of conformal symmetries considered in \cite{Papan}.

 In the critical case $\Lambda=-\omega_B^2 $, frequency $\omega$ turns into zero, and Hamiltonian (\ref{LandauH}) takes the form $H_c= \frac{1}{2m} p_ip_i + \omega_B p_\varphi$.
 The system $H_c$ is not confined anymore, its trajectories are infinite, and the corresponding quantum spectrum is continuous and not bounded from below.
 In supercritical case $\Lambda<-\omega^2_B$, $\omega^2$ is negative, and Hamiltonian (\ref{LandauH}) takes the form of a two-dimensional inverted oscillator Hamiltonian plus a Zeeman type term, $H_{\text{sc}}=\frac{1}{2m}(p_1^2+p_2^2)-\frac{m}{2}|\omega^2|(x_1^2+x_2^2)+ \omega_B p_\varphi$.
 All the peculiar properties of the critical case, i.e. infinite classical trajectories and continuous spectrum not bound from below, are inherited by $H_{\text{sc}}$.